-Dan has recorded several albums, had worship songs recorded with major publishers, served as a Senior Pastor, Worship Leader, Itinerant Musician and Teacher, Author and Entrepreneur.
+Dan has since gone on to record several albums, had worship songs recorded with major publishers, served as a Senior Pastor, Worship Leader, Itinerant Musician and Teacher, Author and Entrepreneur.
 This gives him a unique perspective as he has lived inside the skin of several roles.

 You can learn more about Dan at http://www.danthiessen.com/.